HeleneRL/Master_Thesis_DAS_cable_inversion/README.txt

- Everything that is dataset-specific lives in Singapore_inversion_pipeline/config/pipeline_config.toml The shipped file is filled in with the Singapore values used to produce the thesis results.
-To run on your own data, the items below MUST be reviewed.
+ Everything that is dataset-specific lives in Singapore_inversion_pipeline/config/pipeline_config.toml To run on your own data, the items below MUST be reviewed.

  1. FILE PATHS  -- [paths] section.
 These are Windows paths from the original machine (e.g. 'D:\Singapore Data\...') and WILL NOT exist on your system.